mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 What are the *core ideas* of your project?

 - Impact/influence?
+- What are the outputs of your project?
+Tie each output to an outcome.
 - Inform/educate?
 - Facilitate/remove barriers?
 - Transfom?
 What will be different?
 What will people do differently?